-The active ingredient is found in the leaves of the Ginkgo biloba tree which originally was cultivated in China and then in Europe.
+The active ingredient is found in the leaves of the Ginkgo biloba tree, which originally was cultivated in China and then in Europe.

 Ginkgo biloba leaf extracts are considered safe to use.
-Rarely, individuals taking Ginkgo biloba extracts may experience allergy, headache, nausea and vomiting, diarrhoea, itching and rashes; and very rarely, Stevens-Johnson syndrome – a skin condition triggered by a severe reaction to medication or infection.
+Rarely, individuals taking Ginkgo biloba extracts may experience allergy, headache, nausea and vomiting, diarrhoea, itching, and rashes - and very rarely, Stevens-Johnson syndrome – a skin condition triggered by a severe reaction to medication or infection.

 Studies have found that Ginkgo biloba extracts may increase the risk of bleeding in people taking antiplatelet and antithrombotic medication.
 Individuals who have a pre-existing bleeding disorder should be cautious if considering taking Ginkgo biloba supplements.
-There have been reports of spontaneous bleeding disorders in individuals taking Ginkgo biloba extracts but a causal link has not been established.
+There have been reports of spontaneous bleeding disorders in individuals taking Ginkgo biloba extracts, but a causal link has not been established.

-Ginkgo biloba containing products should be stopped at least 2 weeks before undergoing surgery or blood clotting parameters should be checked beforehand.
+Ginkgo biloba containing products should be stopped at least 2 weeks before undergoing surgery or blood-clotting parameters should be checked beforehand.

-Ginkgo biloba interacts with other drugs, for example, NSAID painkillers, anticonvulsants, antidepressants, diabetes medicines, drugs that affect the liver and supplements like garlic, and products containing saw palmetto, St Johns wort and yohimbe.
+Ginkgo biloba interacts with other drugs, for example, NSAID painkillers, anticonvulsants, antidepressants, diabetes drugs, drugs that affect the liver and supplements like garlic, and products containing saw palmetto, St Johns wort and yohimbe.
 Ginkgo might reduce the effectiveness of electroconvulsive therapy (ECT).

 In October 2013, the European Medicines Agency issued a warning regarding the potential interactions between efavirenz (an HIV medication) and Ginkgo biloba extracts and recommended that the two products should not be used at the same time.